-The currency of these actions isn’t intensity, it’s consistency.
+The currency of actions isn’t intensity, it’s consistency.

 The universe doesn’t reward scale, it rewards consistent, daily action.
-For those who don't connect with 'soul speak', let's talk about science behind consistency: When it comes to neuroplasticity - the fact that yoga can literally change the way your brain is wired, it’s a matter of frequency of activation not intensity of activation.
-(On occasion, intensity can lead to change, like experiencing an iconic moment or perhaps a traumatic event, but life mostly unfolds somewhere in between these two extremes).
-However with consistent activation, your brain begins to recognize patterns and develop in a manner that accounts for those patterns.
-So, it's not just me saying it, 10 mins of yoga everyday is a power tool backed by science.
-Consistency matters, even when it’s small because everything counts!
+Did you know that yoga changes the way your brain is wired?
+The change happens because of frequency of activation not intensity of activation.
+With consistent activation your brain begins to recognize patterns and develop in a manner that accounts for those patterns.
+It's called neuroplasticity.
+So consistency matters, even when it’s small because everything counts!

 No 3# Micro-yoga movements propel us to get back on track - faster

-No# 2: - When you step away from any activity entirely, it is harder to come back, but when you decrease the intensity but stay present with it, it is not that difficult to re-intensify.
+And that's because when you step away from any activity entirely, it is harder to come back.
+But when you decrease the intensity and stay present with it, it is not that difficult to re-intensify.

-If you've been used to having a longer duration, high intensity, consistent practice, then yoga 'snacks' might not feel enough but those things will help you maintain a certain connection to your body and certain intrinsic internal memory of what it feels like to feel good and not disconnected.
+Short yoga flows may not feel that juicy but at least you'll maintain a certain connection to your body and certain intrinsic internal memory of what it feels like to be energized through movement.

 Universe rewards consistency, not intensity.
-Your brain starts to account for consistent patterns in behavior that leads to positive improvements in its physical structure and being consistent eventually becomes effortless.
-This way, you get a chance to experience the deeper benefits of yoga - in due course of time.
+Your brain starts to account for consistent patterns in behavior that leads to positive improvements in its physical structure.

-We get stressed on a daily basis, therefore we need yoga on a daily basis.
-(Yoga includes asana, pranayama, meditation or mantra chanting/spiritual contemplation) .
+We get stressed on a daily basis, therefore we need yoga or any other movement practice on a daily basis.

 If you are inspired to start this journey of narrow focus, big results, you can participate in my 5 Days X 10 mins Challenge.
 I hope you continue long after the challenge.